Resistance movement: Geographies of resistance

 When geographies of resistance are discussed, it is often taken for granted that resistance takes place where domination, power, or oppression occurs and so resistance is often understood as something that always opposes to power or domination.
 However, some scholars believe and argue that looking at resistance in relation to only power and domination does not provide a full understanding of the actual nature of resistance.
 Not all power, domination, or oppression leads to resistance, and not all cases of resistance are against or to oppose what is categorized as "power".
 In fact, they believe that resistance has its own characteristics and spatialities.
-In Steve Pile's (1997) "Opposition, Political Identities and Spaces of Resistance," geographies of resistance show:
+In Steve Pile's (1997) "Opposition, Political Identities and Spaces of Resistance", geographies of resistance show:

 We can better understand resistance by accounting different perspectives and by breaking the presumptions that resistance is always against power.
 In fact, resistance should be understood not only in relations to domination and authority, but also through other experiences, such as "desire and anger, capacity and ability, happiness and fear, dreaming and forgetting", meaning that resistance is not always about the dominated versus the dominator, the exploited versus the exploiter, or the oppressed versus the oppressor.
 There are various forms of resistance for various reasons, which then can be, again, classified as violent and nonviolent resistance (and "other" which is unclear).

 Different geographical spaces can also make different forms of resistance possible or impossible and more effective or less effective.
-Furthermore, in order to understand any resistance – its capacity to achieve its objective effectively, its success or failure – we need to take closely into account many variables, such as political identities, cultural identities, class, race, gender and so on.
+Furthermore, in order to understand any resistance – its capacity to achieve its objective effectively, its success or failure – we need to take closely into account multiple variables, such as political identities, cultural identities, class, race, gender and so on.
 The reason is that these variations can define the nature and outcome of resistance.
 Harvey (1993), who looked at resistance in relations to capitalist economic exploitation, took on a fire accident happened in the Imperial Foods chicken processing plant in Hamlet, North Carolina in 1991, in which 20 of 200 workers were killed and 56 were injured due to poor working conditions and protections.
 He compared this accident with a similar fire accident at Triangle Shirtwaist Company, New York, 1911, killing 146 workers, which caused a labor resistance by 100,000 people.
 He argued that no resistance took place in response to the fire accident in Hamlet because most of the people who died there were black and women workers, and he believed that not only class but also other identities such as race, gender, and sexuality were important factors in understanding nature and outcome of resistance.
 For an effective resistance, he proposed that four tasks should be undertaken: